EveryoneDestroysTheWorld/design/.github/pull_request_template.md

 <!--
   Summarize what your pull request does.
 For example:
-    - "This pull request adds Ligma to the game design repository."
+    - "This pull request adds outlines elements that developers should add when making the Workshop UI."
     - "This pull request adds the Explosive Mimicry ability to the game design repository."
-    -
+    - "This pull request does a whole lot."
 -->
 This pull request...